Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 The reason why became pretty immediately obvious.
 There were some earthworks, the unpleasant tingle of a low-powered wildlife deterrent forcefield, and then all of a sudden there was no more lush growing woodland around them, but a vision from a slightly different Hell.

 Marrek made a disgusted noise.
 "Fuck.
-That ain’t a nice smell…"
+That ain’t a nice smell..."

 "I can’t smell anything?"
 Gabby asked.

 "‘Cuz Humans ain’t hardly got a nose at all.
-Lucky fuckers…" He shuddered,and curled up a little tighter inside the ridiculously baggy woollen cardigan and sweatshorts he was wearing.
+Lucky fuckers..."
+He shuddered,and curled up a little tighter inside the ridiculously baggy woollen cardigan and sweatshorts he was wearing.

 The woman who’d let them in was a friend of Ava’s, Doctor Tisdale.
 She gave him a wry look.
 "This whole patch of land is a control sample.
 No planting, no terraforming... this is what the Skidmark would look like if we hadn’t planted over most of it."